-Staffing
+1. Staffing

-Several of the Board Members are local small business owners whose responsibilities include all facets of staffing - recruiting, interviewing, on-boarding, promotion, and termination.
+Several of the Board Members are local small business owners with part of their responsibilities including all facets of staffing - recruiting, interviewing, on-boarding, promotion and termination.

-- Jim Wohlers has over 20 years of experience overseeing staffing and human resources departments in various sectors, at one time overseeing a staff of 600 across several states.
-Some of Jim's primary responsibilities included: Directing personnel, training, and labor relations activities, identifying staffing needs, and recruiting and interviewing applicants. - Teresa Nettles also holds a degree in Human Resources. - As a church founder, Franklin Nettles, had to ensure that adequate staffing needs were met to ensure the continued success of the church.
-This included staff recruitment, training, delegation, and performance reviews.
+• Jim Wohlers has over 20 years experience overseeing staffing and human resources departments in various sectors, at one time overseeing a staff of 600 across several states.
+Some of Jim's primary responsibilities included: Directing personnel, training and labor relations activities, identifying staffing needs, and recruiting and interviewing applicants.

-Professional Development
+2. Professional Development

-The Board has a depth of professional development experience, whether it be the attenuation of professional accreditation, or certifications for themselves, or by developing, teaching or implementing opportunities for staff, team members or other entities to increase professional capacity.
-The school, in collaboration with The Barney Charter School Initiative, BCSI, will provide staff, the Board and teachers with many proven and effective opportunities for professional development.
-Please seeSection 25: Professional Developmentfor a more comprehensive analysis on how Ivy Classical Academy plans to implement Professional Development.
+While the board has a depth of professional development experience, whether it be the attenuation of professional accreditation, or certifications, or helping ensure that staff and team members increase their professional capacity, it is really The Barney Charter School Initiative, BCSI, who will be leading the way in terms of teacher and staff professional development.
+Please see Section 25: Professional Development for a more comprehensive analysis on how Ivy Classical Academy plans to implement Professional Development.

 - Mallory Harp is the current Science Content Director and former Curriculum Developer for A+ Education Partners.
-In addition to developing curriculum designed specifically to increase teachers professional capacity in Math and Science, Mallory is also instrumental in advocating for policies, practices, and investments that in turn provide professional development opportunities for teachers and school leaders all across the State of Alabama. - Carl Byrd is the Dean of Academic Affairs for Amridge University.
+Her organization is instrumental in advocating for policies, practices, and investments that in turn build the capacity of teachers and school leaders.
+Prior to joining A+, Mallory served nine years in the classroom teaching physical science while also serving in various roles within student leadership. - Carl Byrd is the Dean of Academic Affairs for Amridge University.
 He is also an Assistant Professor teaching courses such as: Leadership and Organizational Dynamics, Principles of Management, Management Intervention, and Leadership Principles and Ethics.
-These courses are designed to help students, oftentimes business professionals, increase their professional capacity and further their professional development by acquiring new professional skills to make them more effective leaders and workers. - To effectively ensure her firm's services are up to date, Jessica coordinates and implements structured development opportunities for her designers to maintain proper accreditation, as well as increase their professional capacity
+These courses help students, oftentimes business professionals, further develop and acquire new professional skills to make them more effective leaders and workers.

-Performance Management
+3. Performance Management

 Performance management principles are used most often in the workplace and can be applied wherever people interact with their environments to produce desired effect.
 Schools, in particular, can benefit greatly from efficient performance management principles.

 Each member of the board deals with performance management on a routine basis.
-For example:

-- Mallory must weigh the efficacy of the science content against improvement in student performance and teacher development. - Tom and his team evaluate real estate holdings against industry benchmarks to determine which projects to proceed with and which to sell. - Jessica and her team deal with last minute change orders and logistics issues, which if left unchecked, can result in significant budget overruns. - Franklin must ensure that all areas of the church are operating as efficiently as possible and is the best use of the church budget. - Reid and his team continuously monitor client loans and bonds to determine any short and long term benefits of restructuring financial agreements.
+For example, Mallory has to weigh the efficacy of the science content against improvement in student performance and development.
+Tom and his team evaluate real estate holdings against industry benchmarks to determine which projects to proceed with and which to sell.
+Jessica and her team deal with last minute change orders and logistics issues, which if left unchecked, can result in significant budget overruns.
+Franklin has to ensure that all areas of the church he founded are operating as efficiently as possible.
+Reid and his team continuously monitor client loans and bonds to determine any short and long run benefits of restructuring financial agreements.

-General Operations
+4. General Operations